queens.utils package#

 1. Instance of Bounds class.

 2. Sequence of (min, max) pairs for each element in x.

-None is used to specify no bound.
+None is used to specify no bounds.
 Note that in order to use bounds you will need to manually flatten them in the same order as your inputs x0.

 • constraints

-{Constraint, dict} or List of {Constraint, dict}, optional Constraints definition (only for COBYLA, SLSQP and trust-constr).
+Constraints definition (only for COBYLA, SLSQP and trust-constr).
 Constraints for ‘trust-constr’ are defined as a single object or a list of objects specifying constraints to the optimization problem.
-Available constraints are:
+Constraints for COBYLA, SLSQP are defined as a list of dictionaries.
+Each dictionary with fields:

 typestr